svby/musubi/README.md

      - textures (OpenGL)
  - lifecycle abstractions
    - an `application` owns `window`s, which own `screen`s
+ - asset packing & managing
+   - assets are automatically packed in `xz` archives by `mpack.py`, and can be loaded and read at runtime

 Currently, `libmusubi` will assume and request OpenGL 3.3 or greater by default.
 No abstractions for versions older than 3.0 are planned, due to API differences.